 Deserts usually form in the sub-tropics due to airflow rising from the hotter equator and dropping back down around the tropics.
 However, scientists have observed that tropical latitudes are moving polewards at a speed of 30 miles per decade, and thus, the deserts within are expanding.

-Indeed, analysis of rainfall data shows that the now-dry Sahara has increased in size by about 10% since records began around 1920.
+Indeed, analysis of rainfall data shows that the now-dry Sahara has been growing, covering 10% more land since records began around 1920.

 Why is this happening?
 Natalie Thomas and Sumant Nigam, authors of the study, say that about two thirds of the change observed may be attributed to natural cycles, but the remaining, non-negligible third is due the human-driven shift in the tropics.